 - Increased production flexibility as several injection moulding machines can be supplied simultaneously

-- Maximum return on capital investment as the same machine can be used in both foaming and compaction mode
+- Maximum return on capital investment as the same machine can be used for foamed and solid parts

 The peripheral systems enabling plastics manufacturers to quickly and easily integrate physical foaming technology into existing injection moulding installations consist of several building blocks jointly developed by Linde and ProTec Polymer Processing GmbH:

 - PLASTINUM perfoamer conditioner, which ensures the appropriate temperature and residual humidity of the granulate

 - PLASTINUM perfoamer impregnation unit (autoclave and granulate storage)

 - A conveying unit

 The plastic granule impregnation (with CO2) and feeding process is fully automatic.
 Since the system can supply many machines simultaneously, PLASTINUM Foam Injection Moulding is economically viable for both small and large batches.

 Depending on volume requirements, the CO2 gas can be supplied from cylinder bundles or a bulk tank.
 Linde and ProTec custom-designed and developed a special manifold to ensure optimum foaming performance and security of supply by automatically switching from an empty to a full cylinder bundle.